Muhammedsuwaneh/Linked_List_Polynomials/README.md

 Program Summary - Implementations

-1. Creates a Polynomials from a given string
+1. Creates a Polynomials by parsing a given string
 2. Deletes a Polynomial
 3. Adds two or more Polynomials
 4. Subtracts two or more Polynomials